Pan Bedfordshire Procedure and Guidance in relation to Pre-Birth Planning and Assessments

 - In the event of exceptional circumstances, i.e. high risk of premature labour or high risk flight risk, or where there has been an attempt by the mother and/or father to conceal the pregnancy (see Concealed, Late and/or Denied Pregnancy)

 Social workers and managers should refer to the Pan Bedfordshire Child Protection Procedures in relation to the purpose and agenda for Strategy Meetings.
 These Strategy Meetings can be held in a variety of settings including the hospital/GP practices and should facilitate the attendance of all relevant professionals.

-In cases where previous children have been removed by a Local Authority and continue to be Looked After, the allocated social worker from the Looked After Children Service must be invited to the Strategy Meeting in order to provide relevant background information and history.
+In cases where previous children have been removed by a Local Authority and continue to be Looked After, the allocated social worker must be invited to the Strategy Meeting in order to provide relevant background information and history.

 In cases where previous children have been removed a legal planning meeting should be considered and an application to the resource panel should be requested in light of this.

 In cases where Care Proceedings had been conducted, the Assessment worker should ensure that details of the proceedings including any assessments that have informed the court are known.
 (The previous court bundle should have already been requested).

 The Strategy Meeting should consider the circulation of country-wide alerts including hospitals if it is thought if the baby may be born outside of the area.